-If you have questions about making a donation, please contact our Development Department at firstname.lastname@example.org.
+If you have questions about supporting CARE and/or making a donation, please contact our Development Department at firstname.lastname@example.org.

 No one is an exception.
 If you’re in the hospital or drug court or wherever you are, having a complete stranger walk into the room and say ‘Hey … I’m here for you, and I can help you out on your journey’ is powerful.